UniMelb-Actuarial/ACTL20004-ACTL90021-2024/content/docs/0-study-plan/week-6/index.md

 <!-- This week, we will cover the following topics: -->

-This week, we have the [`mid-semester exam`](https://topics-actl.netlify.app/docs/0-subject-guide/assessment/#mid-semester-exam) on Wednesday, and the remainder of tutorials for Modules 4/5/6 on Friday.
+This week, we have a lecture on Monday, the [`mid-semester exam`](https://topics-actl.netlify.app/docs/0-subject-guide/assessment/#mid-semester-exam) on Wednesday, and the remainder of tutorials for Modules 4/5/6 on Friday.
 This is the last week I’ll be teaching this semester!

 In the lecture and tutorials, we will cover the following topics: